GaryB432/venv/README.md

 ### process

- - append `.template` to the filename passed as argument `t`
+ - appends `.template` to the filename passed as argument `t`
- - transform that file using `process.env` as the context
+ - transforms that file using `process.env` as the context
- - save the result to the original name supplied on the command line
+ - saves the result to the original name supplied on the command line

 ### Options: